dse/old-timey-mono-font/notes.md

 # More Notes

+-   U+0149 somehow gets reconstituted even if I disable reconstituting.

+    Apparently this happens when generating the TTF.
+This doesn't happen when saving as SFD.

+-   U+2117, U+2127 broken in TTF, not in SFD.

+-   .notdef broken in both

+-   mv fontfix fontfix.py

+-   s.smol is thin

 -   in a 4800dpi scanned image:
     -   width of each character cell is 330px.
     -   height of each character cell is 660px.